 So I dug into Vancouver directories.
 Most of the early directories in the pre-privacy-obsessed world of the millennial age helpfully showed not only the name and first initial of the occupants of buildings, but also their occupation.
 If there was no gender/marital designation (e.g., Miss or Mrs), it was safe to assume that the occupant shown was male (although, whether the person was a bachelor or married was left to the reader’s imagination).

-I was curious whether the dominant occupations of tenants residing within the building remained roughly static or varied over time.
+I was curious whether the dominant occupations of tenants in the building remained roughly static or varied over time.
 Therefore, I divided the Empire’s past into two periods: Early (1891-1933) and later (1934-1954).¹

 Early vs Later Tenants